Foupi/ada_air_guitar/README.md

 You must first clone this Git repository:

 - `git clone --recursive git@github.com:Foupi/ada_air_guitar.git`

-The `--recursive` option ensures that the submodule linked to the ADA Drivers Library (<https://github.com/AdaCore/Ada_Drivers_Library>) is cloned as well in the right place.
+  The `--recursive` option ensures that all the submodules are populated as well.
+The submodules currently are:

+  * <https://github.com/AdaCore/Ada_Drivers_Library> for the board driver
+  * https://github.com/D0tty/synth to interface with and make sound

-Once the repository is cloned, enter it:
+-   Once the repository is cloned, enter it:

--   `cd ada_air_guitar`
+    `cd ada_air_guitar`

 At the root of the repository, there is a Makefile, which defines an `all` rule, which creates both the binary that shall be flashed on the board and the